Industrial Hemp – An Overview

 In the early days of the United States, hemp was freely grown for its industrial uses.
 By the mid-1930s, all cannabis was regulated as a drug in every state.
 The first national regulation of cannabis was the Marihuana Tax Act of 1937, which effectively made the possession and transportation of cannabis illegal throughout the United States.
 This law remained in effect until 1969, when the Supreme Court found the Act unconstitutional in Leary v.
 United States.
 In response to the Supreme Court’s decision, Congress passed the Controlled Substances Act of 1970 (CSA), which once again prohibited the use of cannabis for all purposes.

 Despite various states drastically changing their own cannabis policies, the CSA has been the reigning federal law on cannabis since it was enacted.
 This remained true until the passage of the Agricultural Act of 2014.
-The Agricultural Act of 2014, also referred to as the 2014 Farm Bill, created a framework for cultivation of industrial hemp without the need for a permit from the Drug Enforcement Administration (DEA).
+The Agricultural Act of 2014, also known as the 2014 Farm Bill, established a framework for cultivating industrial hemp without requiring a permit from the Drug Enforcement Administration (DEA).
 Under the 2014 Farm Bill, states were permitted to implement hemp research pilot programs that allowed farmers to cultivate cannabis that contained no more than 0.3% of THC, provided that they met any other requirements imposed by each state.

 The Agricultural Improvement Act of 2018, also known as the 2018 Farm Bill, took the hemp provisions of the 2014 Farm Bill several steps further.
 While the hemp cultivation allowed in the 2014 Farm Bill was relatively narrow, the 2018 Farm Bill provided for much broader allowances.
 The 2018 Farm Bill allows states to expand their allowed hemp cultivation beyond small pilot programs.
 Additionally, the 2018 Farm Bill explicitly allows the transfer of hemp and hemp-derived products across state lines for commercial and other purposes.
 There are no restrictions on the sale of hemp-derived products, provided that those products are produced consistent with all applicable laws.